Gitaton/cs30-major-project/proposal.md

 ## Needs To Have List
 - Main Menu
 - 2D Water/Fluid realtime simulation
-- A minimum of 3 Unique Levels
-- Images for character and visuals
 - Music
 - Sound Effects
 - Game Over, Retry, and Continue Screen